open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 Assuming all zones here can provide enough clusters.
 Then, the scheduling result should contain one cluster from us-east-1a, one cluster from us-east-1b, and other two clusters from us-west-1a.

-### Use Case 6: Spread with Ratio (Out of Scope)
+### Use Case 5: Spread with Ratio (Out of Scope)

 Sometimes, we may need to spread the workload with a specified ratio.
-Let us consider a scenario where most of the access to the workload is from the east coast of the US, even spread between us-east-1 and us-west-1 would be inappropriate.
+Let us consider a scenario where most of the access to the workload is from the east coast of the US, even spread between us-east and us-west would be inappropriate.
-Instead, we want to place more workload on us-east-1 than us-west-1.
+Instead, we want to place more workload on us-east than us-west.
 Besides, we want to control such preferences by user-specified configurations.

 **Example.** We want six clusters to deploy our backend service.
-Moreover, we want 2/3 of them to be located in us-east-1 and 1/3 to be located in us-west-1 since there are more clients from the east coast of the US.
+Moreover, we want 2/3 of them to be located in us-east and 1/3 to be located in us-west since there are more clients from the east coast of the US.

 ## Goal
 Generally, we have two goals for the spread policy: